 - HVAC duct/filter cleaning to ensure clean air filtration systems

 Why Choose Rock Emergency?

 Your safety and peace of mind is our number one priority.
-We are a 24 hour emergency service dedicated to our customer’s needs.
+We are a 24-hour emergency service located in Rochester, NY dedicated to our customer’s needs.
 We pride ourselves on our reliability for any size job.
 We seek to satisfy our clients with our expertise, cost and time-efficacy and our cleanliness.